brendan-ch/personal-website/content/work/post-modern-ad.md

 ---
 title: "Post Modern Advertisement"
+description: "A post-modern advertisment for the Sony Walkman."
 # The name of the file is used to generate the pretty link

 # Relative path inside "public" folder